KanhaBhawani/Piano/readme.md

-## Screenshots
+## Preview
-This is the actual look of our site
+This is the actual look of our piano
 ![App Screenshot](https://github.com/KanhaBhawani/Piano/blob/master/photos/piano%20ss.png)